aappddeevv/scalajs-reaction/README.md

 You need to use a react version 16.8+ to make sure that hooks are included.
 Use the latest react-native.

-The documentation site is being converted to docusaurus v2.
-Links to the demo do not work yet but you can see the demo by cloning the project and running `npm i; npm run demo`.
-API documentation will be added back soon.
-The demo example may not build at the moment but I will fix it shortly.

 Get started with the [docs](http://aappddeevv.github.io/scalajs-reaction)

 # What is scalajs-reaction?